Who We Are

 Director of Animal Care & Wildlife Rehabilitator

 Mandy joined the Wildlife In Need Center in March of 2009 as a full time wildlife rehabilitator and became the Animal Care Manager in November of 2012.
-Mandy was recently promoted to WINC’s Director of Animal Care in January of 2018.
+Mandy was promoted to WINC’s Director of Animal Care in January of 2018.
 She holds her advanced Wisconsin Wildlife Rehabilitator license along with other professional certifications including her Wisconsin endangered and threatened species permit.
 She has a B.S. in Wildlife Ecology, Natural Resources from the University of Wisconsin – Madison.
 Mandy is also a member of the Wisconsin Chimney Swift Working Group helping to educate people about her favorite aerial insectivores.
-She has done wildlife field studies and wildlife internships in northern Wisconsin and western Mexico before joining the WINC team.
+She has recently partnered with Carroll University to create and teach a “Fundamentals of Wildlife Rehabilitation” course for students in their Animal Behavior Department.